Jyoti-Sharma10/text-check/README.md

 -A keyword search input to filter the displayed cards.
 3.Enter a keyword in the search input and click the "Search" button to filter the displayed cards based on the keyword.
 4.Click the "Show Frequency Table" button to view the frequency of each word in the uploaded file in a different tab or section.

+## File Structure
+The project directory is structured as follows:
+-public and src: Frontend React application.
+-server/: Backend Node.js and Express.js application.
+-uploads/: Directory for storing uploaded text files.
+-README.md: Project documentation.

+## Development Guidelines
+1.Frontend code is located in the /src and /public directory.
+2.Backend code is located in the server directory.
+3.Follow coding conventions and best practices for React and Node.js.